Worshipful Company of Masons: Current activities / fellowship and social activities

-The two key annual events are the Master’s Banquet at Mansion House in March and the Livery Dinner with the Associated Companies in November.
+The two key annual events are the Master’s Banquet, often at Mansion House in March and the Livery Dinner with the Associated Companies in November.
 The Company’s wide social programme involves talks and visits to places of historical and architectural interest throughout the year, along with various fellowship events.

 The Company’s support for the craft of stonemasonry continues with the Duke of Gloucester Awards for Excellence in the Craft of Stonemasonry, which take the form of a Certificate and cash prize.

 Affiliations / organisations with which the Company has links

 The Masons’ Company maintains direct contact with those involved in stonemasonry, training, the construction industry, and the City Civic.
 These include the Council of City and Guilds, the Cathedrals’ Workshop Fellowship, the Stone Federation of Great Britain, the Building Crafts College, the City and Guilds of London Art School, the Ironbridge Gorge Museum Trust, the Weald and Downland Living Museum, the Incorporation of Masons of Glasgow, and the Construction Livery Group representing 18 livery companies.
-In common with many other livery companies, the military is also well supported, including HMS Portland, 36 (Engineer) Regiment, No.14 Squadron RAF, and 15 Company, South West London Army Cadet Force.
+In common with many other livery companies, the military is also well supported, including HMS Portland, 36 (Engineer) Regiment, No.14 Squadron RAF, Royal Regiment of Scotland and 15 Company, South West London Army Cadet Force.